btror/books/crime&punishment.md

 - [Extraordinary Man Theory](#gloss-extraordinary-man-theory)

 ### Summary
-- [Raskolnikov](#char-raskolnikov), a former student, lives in poverty in a tiny, filthy St. Petersburg apartment.
+- Raskolnikov[^c1], a former student, lives in poverty in a tiny, filthy St. Petersburg apartment.
 He's too broke to continue studying and too proud to accept help.
 He avoids people — including his friends and his [landlady](#char-praskovya-pavlovna) — out of shame and arrogance.
 He spends his days lying in bed, wandering the streets, and talking to himself.
 - He's intelligent but mentally deteriorating.
 He toys with the idea an ["Extraordinary Man" theory](#gloss-extraordinary-man-theory), where extraordinary people (like conquerors or great thinkers) have the right to commit crimes — even murder — if it benefits humanity.
-- He pawns some of his belongings to [Alyona Ivanovna](#char-alyona-ivanova), whom he despises, seeing her as parasitic and cruel, exploiting the poor for profit.
+- He pawns some of his belongings to Alyona Ivanovna[^c2], whom he despises, seeing her as parasitic and cruel, exploiting the poor for profit.
 He begins to rationalize that killing her could serve a greater purpose — redistributing her wealth to help others.
 However, he's unsure if he's "extraordinary" enough to actually go through with it.

 ### Analysis
 - [Raskolnikov](#char-raskolnikov)'s pride isolates him from society.
 He is too arrogant to accept help.
 He begins to toy with a dangerous idea where it is acceptable to kill people, like [Alyona](#char-alyona-ivanova) (who he views as a money hoarder and parasite), if it benefits others.
 This is his growing belief but he is unsure if he is extraordinary enough to actually kill her.